-- From a historical perspective, the first denationalization program after World War II was implemented in Germany by the Adenauer government in 1961, but the first relevant privatization program was adopted by the Thatcher government (see Megginson and Netter, 2001). - Refer to subsection 3.1 for a basic discussion of World Bank privatization data referring to developing countries (data.worldbank.org/data-catalog/privatization-database). - For a theory that sheds new light on the relationships between countries transitioning to democracy and international organizations see Poast and Urpelainen (2018) and Cassani (2019).
+- 1. From a historical perspective, the first denationalization program after World War II was implemented in Germany by the Adenauer government in 1961, but the first relevant privatization program was adopted by the Thatcher government (see Megginson and Netter, 2001). - 2.
+Refer to subsection 3.1 for a basic discussion of World Bank privatization data referring to developing countries (data.worldbank.org/data-catalog/privatization-database). - 3.
+For a theory that sheds new light on the relationships between countries transitioning to democracy and international organizations see Poast and Urpelainen (2018) and Cassani (2019). - 4.
+Refer to Williamson (1993) for the inclusion of privatization among the policies in the 'Washington consensus' between the US Treasury and the international financial institutions.
+Additionally, refer to Opper (2004) about the role of IMF and the International Bank for Reconstruction and Development (IBRD) loans in explaining the progress in privatization. - Efficiency improvements are more likely to be observed when privatization is implemented along with deregulation or other increasing competition strategies (refer to Cavaliere and Scabrosetti, 2008, for a survey of the literature on privatization and efficiency).